-The administrative system of the state comprises the Diwan of Royal Court, the Council of Ministers and the Council of Oman (Majlis Oman).
+The administrative system of the state comprises the Diwan of the Royal Court, the Council of Ministers and the Council of Oman (Majlis Oman).
 The Council of Oman is a consultative council of two chambers.
 The upper chamber, the State Council (or the Majlis Al Dawla), has advisory powers only and its members are appointed by His Majesty Sultan Haitham bin Tarik.
 Members of the lower chamber, the Consultative council (or the Majlis Al Shura), are elected for a term of four years.
 The most recent elections for Majlis Al Shura took place in October 2019.
-On 11 January 2021, Sultani Decree 7/2021 promulgating the Council of Oman Law was issued, which implements a new law to replace Sultani Decrees 86/97 (regarding the Council of Oman), 87/97 (promulgating the internal regulations of the State Council) and 88/97 (promulgating the internal regulations of the Consultative (A'Shura) Council).
+On 11 January 2021, Royal Decree 7/2021 promulgating the Council of Oman Law was issued, which implements a new law to replace Royal Decrees 86/97 (regarding the Council of Oman), 87/97 (promulgating the internal regulations of the State Council) and 88/97 (promulgating the internal regulations of the Consultative (A'Shura) Council).
 This new law sets out the competencies of the Council of Oman, its membership requirements and the rights and obligations of the members, as well as establishing new regulations for both chambers.

 A census is held in Oman every ten years, with the last census conducted in 2020.
-As at 12 December 2020, the total population of Oman was estimated by the NCSI to be approximately 4.4 million, of which 2.7 million were Omani nationals and 1.7 million were expatriates.
-The total population of Oman as at 12 December 2020 represents an increase in population of 55.8 per cent. compared to the census conducted in 2010, which reported a population of 2.8 million.
-This growth in population is due to an increase in the expatriate population as well as an increase in birth rates.
+As at 30 June 2022, the total population of Oman was estimated by the NCSI to be approximately 4.7 million, of which 2.8 million were Omani nationals and 1.9 million were expatriates.
 The population of Oman is relatively young.
-The United States Central Intelligence Agency World Factbook (as updated 22 January 2021) indicated that the population's median age was 26.2 years.
+The United States Central Intelligence Agency World Factbook (as updated on 22 September 2022) indicated that the population's median age was 26.2 years.
 A key target of Government policy is providing adequate employment opportunities for its young national population.
-The majority of the population were Muslim, with small minorities of Christians, Hindus and Jews also present.
+The majority of the population is Muslim, with small minorities of Christians, Hindus and Jews also present.
 Arabic is Oman's national and official language, but the use of English is widespread, especially in business transactions.
 Oman pursues an independent foreign policy with the aim of fostering good relations with its neighbours and other countries and has a non-confrontational and pragmatic approach to foreign relations.
 Oman has been a member of the United Nations since 1971.
-Oman became a member of the International Monetary Fund and the International Bank for Reconstruction and Development in 1971.
+Oman also became a member of the International Monetary Fund and the International Bank for Reconstruction and Development in 1971.
 Oman became a member of the World Trade Organisation in 2001.

 Oman joined the Arab League in 1971 and the Organisation of the Islamic Conference in 1972.
 It became a member of the Non-Aligned Movement in 1973.
 It is a founder member of the GCC, which also includes Saudi Arabia, Kuwait, Bahrain, the UAE and Qatar.
-It chaired the GCC in 1996 and 2001.
 While Oman is not a member of OPEC, as the other members of the GCC are, Oman is a member of the GCC's Permanent Committee for Petroleum Cooperation.